mbugyis/Fraud_Detection_Project/README.md

 * Can this process be automated?

+## Description of Communication Protocols
+* One check-in via Slack at least once per day before the end of the day
+* Weekly Meetings
+ * First meeting is November 13 at 6pm

+By November 13:
+* At least one branch for each team member
+* Each team member has at least four commits for the duration of the first segment

-Machine Learning Model (35 points)
+## Machine Learning Model (35 points)
 Team members will be expected to present a provisional machine learning model that stands in for the final machine learning model and accomplishes the following:

 Takes in data from the provisional database
 Outputs label for input data

-Database Integration (25 points)
+## Database Integration (25 points)
 Team members will be expected to present a provisional database that stands in for the final database and accomplishes the following:

 Sample data that mimics the expected final database structure or schema